Toronto Transit Commission bus system: 21st century

 In 2020, effects of the COVID-19 pandemic caused TTC ridership to decrease dramatically.
 On 23 March 2020, the TTC suspended all express bus services system-wide, with the exception of the 900 Airport Express and 927 Highway 27 Express.
 A number of seats began to be blocked off to encourage social distancing.

 On 31 May 2021, the TTC started a pilot for free Wi-Fi on buses, starting with the 35 Jane route and to continue later in June with the 102 Markham Road route.

 In late October 2021, the West Rouge automated shuttle trial was scheduled to start using an autonomous vehicle.
 The route was to have run from Rouge Hill GO Station to West Rouge Community Centre.
 The battery-powered vehicle had a capacity for eight passengers and operated at a maximum speed of 20 kph in autonomous mode or 40 kph in manual mode.
 During the trial, the vehicle would operate with an attendant.
 The project was jointly sponsored by the City of Toronto, Metrolinx and the TTC.
 However, the project was suspended after an accident involving the Whitby Autonomous Vehicle Electric shuttle operated by Durham Region Transit, which used the same type of vehicle.
 The project was cancelled after the vehicle supplier became defunct in mid-January 2022.

+Effective 7 May 2023, the TTC rebranded seasonal routes in the 200-series.
+Bus stop signs for seasonal routes show a white-and-pink route lozenge and a new seasonal service icon.

+During the winter cold in the fourth quarter of 2023 and first quarter of 2024, up to five TTC buses were parked at Spadina station to act as a makeshift homeless shelter to address a shortage of shelter space in the city.
+The buses are staffed by TTC operators and city staff.
+Portable washrooms are provided nearby.
+By the end of January 2024, there were already 1,000 overnight stays on the buses; up to 39 people used the buses each night.

+In September 2024, the TTC received the first two of 340 battery-electric buses ordered from New Flyer Industries Canada and Nova Bus.
+The TTC expects the last of the ordered buses to be delivered in 2026, resulting in a total fleet of 400 electric buses (including 60 earlier deliveries), which would make up 20 percent of the TTC's bus fleet.
+The TTC expects to have an all-electric fleet by 2040.

 Operations

 Routes

-The TTC operates four types of bus routes:
+The TTC operates six types of bus routes: